 If you make a classic BBQ grilled chicken, you could make BBQ Chicken Mac and Cheese, BBQ Chicken Quesadillas, or swap the pork in our Pulled Pork Grilled Cheese for chicken.
 You could also swap the brisket in our Brisket Fried Rice for this chicken, considering it’s a Texas-inspired fried rice.

 All right, I think I’ve filled your head with plenty of ideas by this point.
-If you have a question about making Traeger grilled chicken breast I haven’t covered, leave a comment below.
+If you have a question about making pellet grill chicken breast I haven’t covered, leave a comment below.
 And be sure to let us know your thoughts in a review once you give it a try!

 - 3 pounds Boneless Skinless Chicken Breast

 For the Marinade (or use your favorite)

 - 1/3 cup (80g) Fresh Orange Juice (about 1 large navel orange)